withastro/astro/.changeset/young-spoons-rescue.md

 '@astrojs/vercel': minor
 ---

-Allow async functions in the Vercel edge middleware integration.
+Allows the edge middleware to be an async function.